mmichlin66/mimcss/README.md

 // Some TypeScript trickery to "extend" the INamedColors interface with you own name declare module "mimcss/lib/styles/ColorTypes"
 {
     interface INamedColors
     {
         myColor?: number;
     }
 }

-// Provide the value for your color - it must be a number in the form OxRRGGBB css.Colors.myFavColor = 0x123456;
+// Provide the value for your color - it must be a number in the form OxRRGGBB(AA) css.Colors.myFavColor = 0x123456;

 // Use it just as any other named color